adobe/aem-rum-conversion/README.md

 ### Practitioner defined conversions
 _**Identifying the user actions to track**_

-In order to setup conversions a practitioner must define a metadata property called `Conversion Element` which can have the values: `< Link | Labeled Link | Form >`
+In order to setup conversions a practitioner must define a metadata property called `Conversion Element` which can have the values: `< Link | Labelled Link | Form >`

 * `Link`:  Clicks on any link `<a href="...">` will be tracked as conversions.
 * `Form`: form submissions in the page will be tracked as conversions.
-* `Labeled Link`: Only links specified in the metadata property `Conversion Link Labels` will be considered for tracking conversions.
+* `Labelled Link`: Only links specified in the metadata property `Conversion Link Labels` will be considered for tracking conversions.

-The three values can be combined, although if `Link` is configured, `Labeled Link` would be redundant.
+The three values can be combined, although if `Link` is configured, `Labelled Link` would be redundant.

-In case of `Conversion Element = Labeled Link`, to define the list of links for which we want to track clicks as conversions we use the metadata property:
+In case of `Conversion Element = Labelled Link`, to define the list of links for which we want to track clicks as conversions we use the metadata property:

 * `Conversion Link Labels`:  Comma separated list of link labels that will be tracked as conversions.
 The link label is the inner text of the link.